Medicine Bow-Routt Nfs & Thunder Basin Ng

 In addition to regular departure cleaning, guests are required to clean and disinfect highly touched surfaces upon arrival and departure.
 If guests exhibit Covid symptoms while staying at the cabin please report to the local Ranger District so the facility can be completely disinfected.

 Trash collection is now available at this facility.
 Please ensure all trash is removed from cabin and put in outdoor bin prior to departure.
-Feel free to 'Pack it in, Pack it out'.
+Feel free to continue to 'Pack it in, Pack it out'.

 Learn more about Medicine Bow-Routt National Forests